COVID-19's Threat To Dialysis Treatment In Dialysis Centers And Hospitals Continues In 2021

 - Hemodialysis is the most common

-Advances in technology, patient monitoring, medication management and clinical knowledge have increased home hemodialysis dialysis options but most end stage renal disease ( ESRD ) patients must still be treated within a dialysis center or clinic.
+Advances in technology, patient monitoring, medication management and clinical knowledge have increased home hemodialysis dialysis options but most ESRD patients must still be treated within a dialysis center or clinic.
+It is estimated there are about 6,900 dialysis centers in the United States serving a dialysis patient population of just under 500,000 people.

 The global dialysis market is valued at over $115 billion; the United States is the largest segment of the present market.
 Rapidly growing dialysis markets are emerging in Australia, Central America, China, India, Mexico, South America, Japan and Singapore due to increases in disposable income which result in diet and lifestyle changes predisposed to creating diabetes, hypertension and obesity issues as well as having growing geriatric populations.